LiamDai/Project_BoringMusic/README.md

 However, there is currently no similar architecture or media player like ExoPlayer in Flutter.
 Therefore, this project adopts the architecture of Flutter UI + Assets_Audio_Player Plugin (a third-party music player), which uses the way of asset resource and online resource from the network to play music.
-This may be restrictive, but expect a better solution from the Flutter team in the future.
+This could lead to some limitations and potential problems, but expect the Flutter team to come up with a better solution in the future.
 At the same time, I tried to implement my own music player in another Native Kotlin Android music player project.
+Good luck to me.

 All the music used in the project are from https://www.freemusicarchive.org/